 If you have braces questions, we have answers.
 For a more in-depth discussion of braces and your smile needs, schedule a free consultation with one of our orthodontists online or by calling us at (864) 801-3500.

 A: The process is painless and takes less than an hour.
 We’ll polish your teeth and paint on a solution that gently roughens the surface.
 Then, we’ll apply a conditioner to each tooth before sticking on the brackets, which have a special glue on them, so they stay put throughout treatment.
 When they’re in place, we’ll slide your archwires through the brackets.
 Then, we’ll wrap up by telling you how to care for your braces and what to expect.

 - Brush your teeth in the morning, before bed and after every meal and floss at least once a day.

-- Use toothpaste with fluoride in it and ask Dr. Buddy or your family dentist if you need a fluoride rinse.
+- Use toothpaste with fluoride in it and ask your family dentist if you need a fluoride rinse.
 This will help prevent cavities.

 - Try to avoid foods and drinks with lots of sugar (or at least enjoy sweets in moderation).
 The sugar increases the amount of bacteria that grows in your mouth, causing more plaque and possibly cavities.

 - Don’t eat sticky and chewy foods (caramel, chewing gum, gummy bears), hard foods (hard candy, ice cubes, nuts) or foods that could get stuck in your braces and damage them (corn on the cob, bagels, ribs, taffy, etc.).